qianlanwyd/qianlanwyd.github.io/_pages/about.md

 </a>.
 If you are interested in collaboration, feel free to email me at yidongwang37[at]gmail.com (please replace [at] with @).

 # My Research Philosophy: The 3A Framework
-**Algorithm → Assessment → Application** synergistically advances trustworthy AI (All publications mentioned below are my (co)first-author works.):
+**Algorithm → Assessment → Application** synergistically advances trustworthy AI (All publications mentioned below are my (co)first-author works):

 - **Novel algorithms to address real-world challenges**
   Curriculum thresholding for semi-supervised learning(SSL) (*FlexMatch*, NeurIPS 2021); Self-adaptive threshold optimization for SSL (*FreeMatch*, ICLR 2023); Imbalanced vision-language adaptation (*VLMs+Decoder*, IJCV 2024); Margin calibration for imbalaced learning (*MARC*, ACML 2022).